mcfletch/2daypython/trivia.rst

 Trivia Game
 ===========

-Our second game is a Trivia Game that works like so:
+Our Trivia Game works like so:

-* We load some trivial questions
+* We load some trivia questions
 * We ask the user each question in turn
 * If the user gets the correct answer